Mithgol/node-uue/README.md

 The module **does not** lock any files and **does not** create any “lock files” (flag files, semaphore files).
 The module's caller should control the access to the file being encoded.

+## Testing the UUE module

+The tests are not included in the npm package of the module (to keep it small).
+Use the version from GitHub.

+It is necessary to install [Mocha](http://visionmedia.github.io/mocha/) and [JSHint](http://jshint.com/) for testing.

+* You may install Mocha globally (`npm install mocha -g`) or locally (`npm install mocha` in the directory of the UUE module).

+* You may install JSHint globally (`npm install jshint -g`) or locally (`npm install jshint` in the directory of the UUE module).

+After that you may run `npm test` (in the directory of the UUE module).

 ## License

 MIT license (see the `LICENSE` file).